Matthew Hiltzik: Career

 In 2017, Hiltzik was listed on Sports Business Journal's "Power Players" list.
 In August 2021, Business Insider ranked Hiltzik as one of the top public relations people in crisis management, citing his experience working with high-profile clients like Brad Pitt, Eric Schmidt, Katie Couric and Kelly Ripa.

+Hiltzik is known for his work helping to build the public image of high profile women including Hillary Clinton, Ivanka Trump, Nicole Shanahan, Couric, and Ripa.

+He handled public relations pro bono for Darnella Frazier, the young woman whose recording of the murder of George Floyd helped to inspire protests against police brutality and played a key role in the conviction of Derek Chauvin.

 Hiltzik and his team were engaged by attorneys to support litigation in the Johnny Depp trial, and Hiltzik played a primary role in rehabilitating the actor's image during his successful defamation case against Amber Heard.
 Hiltzik kept a low profile in the media in the aftermath of the trial, while working to encourage support for Depp and revitalize his career.

+Hiltzik is also known for coordinating publicity for the 80th Golden Globe Awards, which saw the ceremony return to live television after a brief hiatus.
+In 2023, he was included on Crain’s New York Business list of the most notable leaders in public relations and The Observer's "PR Power List".
+He was part of a panel on echo chambers and polarization in media at the Cornell University College of Arts and Sciences on April 19, 2023.

+The Observer listed Hiltzik Strategies as one of the top crisis and reputation management firms in 2024, noting that it had "significant growth" in its client base.

+Hiltzik was described as "a leading crisis manager" in a 2025 article from The New York Times, which cited his work with Alec Baldwin, Katie Couric, Kelly Ripa, Brad Pitt and Johnny Depp.
+He also represented baseball player Shohei Ohtani during the interpreter gambling scandal, and is the spokesperson for internet personality MrBeast.

 Film and print media

 He was executive producer of the documentary films Documented, The Barn, the award-winning Paper Clips and Holy Land Hardball; and co-produced the documentary Connected.
 He is also a contributor to the Jewish magazine Tablet.